Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Remorhaz.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/arctic
 - monster/size/huge
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Remorhaz"]
 ---
 # Remorhaz
 *Source: Monster Manual p.
-258, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Infernal Machine Rebuild, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden, Light of Xaryxis*
+258. Available in the SRD.*

 From beneath the snow and ice bursts a remorhaz in a cloud of steam, its body pulsing with internal fire.
 Wing like fins flare from the back of the creature's head, and its wide mouth brims with jagged teeth.